bmeviauac01/datadriven/docs/en/lecture-notes/adonet/index.md

 ### DataReader

 Here, we need a connection to the database to fetch the required data from the database.
-The connection remains open only for a short time, during with we query fresh data and usually convert it to some other internal representation.
+The connection remains open only for a short time, during which we query fresh data and usually convert it to some other internal representation.

 **Processing steps:**